hvelozjr/apigw-firehose/README.md

 No configuration is required to launch the CloudFormation template `firehose.yml`.
 Once it's up and going look to the `ServiceEndpoint` to point your producer at.
 ### Producer

+RUN `deploy.sh` after you have added the `AWS credentials` to your terminal environment, and this should kick off a CloudFormation stack that you will use later when you run the bash script `producer.sh,` and that should fill up the S3 bucket with data from the movie cvs file.

 Within this repo includes sample data and a shell script that will submit all of the records to the API Gateway address.
 Ensure that your AWS credentials are configured.
 Update the `STACK_NAME` and `REGION` values to match where you've launch the `firehose.yml` cloudformation template within `producer.sh`.
 Then run the shell script to send over the contents of `data/moviedata2.csv` to the firehose.

 This will take a while as it sequentially posts each record one by one.